codingforpleasure/customized-workspace/Ubuntu/useful-resources/opencv.md

    1. Sample a small subset of data points, treat them as inliers.
       Select four feature pairs (at random)

-   2. Compute the model parameters or solve the task we want to solve
+   2. Compute homography **H** (exact)

+   3. Compute inliers where

    3. Scoring the model

+* Keep lragest set of inliers

+* Re-compute least-sqaures H estimate using all of the inliers.

 finally, use the solution with the highest score.